fwahh/diabetes_prediction/README.md

 * Python scripts
   * train.py, running this script will generate the models.
 In general, one will not need to use this script except to retrain models with new hyperparameters
   * predict.py, this script deploys a Flask app which accepts post requests with json payload and generates predictions of whether person described in json would have diabetes
-  * predict_test.py, this script is to facilitate testing of predict.py.
+  * predict_test.py, this script is to facilitate testing of Flask deployed model on your local machine, with or without Docker.
+Json posted to flask app can be edited within.
+  * predict_test_cloud.py, this script is to facilitate testing of Flask deployed model on the cloud (https://fwahh-diabetes-prediction.herokuapp.com/predict).
 Json posted to flask app can be edited within.
 * Dockerfile
 * requirements.txt